 The Maryland Community College Promise Scholarship

+The Maryland Community College Promise Scholarship is a statewide scholarship program for students who currently attend or plan to attend one of Maryland’s community colleges.
 This scholarship program is administered by the Maryland Higher Education Commission (MHEC).
 Please refer to its website for the most up-to-date information.

-Does this scholarship make community college free?
+Does the Promise scholarship make community college free?

 How much will it cover?

 Promise Scholarships are available for up to $5,000 for tuition and fee expenses minus other federal and state aid (except Federal Work Study and Federal Direct Student Loans).

 For example, if a student's tuition and mandatory fees at the community college is $5,000 per year ($2,500 per semester), and the student is receiving a Federal Pell Grant in the amount of $6,345 per year ($3,172.50 per semester), the student's tuition and mandatory fee expenses are covered by the federal Pell Grant award.
 Therefore, the student is not eligible for the Promise scholarship because they have no unmet tuition and mandatory fee expenses.

 Promise Scholarship recipients must have graduated from a Maryland High School or be a GED recipient, be eligible for in-state tuition and attend their local Maryland community college full time (at least 12 credit hours each semester) while enrolled in one of the following:

 - A sequence of credit or noncredit courses that lead to licensure or certification

 A student’s local community college is defined as the community college located in the county where the student lives or in the case of a regional community college, the region where the student lives.
 If the local community college does not offer the student’s degree or program, the student may attend any community college in Maryland that offers their degree or program.

 Students who have already earned a bachelor’s or associate’s degree are not eligible for this scholarship.